redis-developer/redis-caching-slow-database-queries/README.md

 }
 ```

-The code will have placed a copy of the entry in the Redis cache, so the next function execution should return data from the cache.
+The code will have placed a copy of the entry in the Redis cache, so the next function call will return data from the cache.
 Note that the cached entry has a `TTL` (Time To Live) of one hour.
 Weather can change frequently, so an hour should provide a reasonable approximation of the current conditions.
-After an hour, the cache entry will be deleted and a new cache entry will need to be stored.
+After an hour, the cache entry will be removed automatically, and a new cache entry will need to be stored.
 This ensures fresh, relevant data.

 ```bash
 $ node api.js